 The Waikato River Trails follow the meandering riverbanks of the mighty Waikato River, taking in native forest, wetlands teeming with wildlife, historic landmarks and volcanic formations.
 The 103km of off-road trails travel south as it heads upstream alongside New Zealand’s longest river.
 With hydro dams, suspension bridges and exhilarating downhills, there is plenty for all mountain bikers to enjoy.

-This Grade 2-3 trail is an off-road experience that encompasses riding for all abilities with everything from easy family friendly sections right through to some more challenging stretches.
+This Grade 3-4 trail is an intermediate/advanced off-road experience that encompasses riding for all abilities with everything from family friendly sections right through to some more challenging stretches.
 All riders will enjoy travelling across the towering dams, suspension bridges and long wooden boardwalks.

 The Waikato River Trails consists of five distinct sections.

 One of the most popular and easiest sections on the Waikato River Trails, this intermediate Grade 3 section, is just 11.5km long.
 It is mostly done as an out-and-back ride from Arapuni.
 Most people park in Arapuni and ride up the trail to Little Waipa Reserve before heading back.
 Relax and unwind after the ride at the Rhubarb Cafe in Arapuni – a popular post ride stop.

 Arapuni (Arapuni to Waipapa Dam)